robertmartin8/ReasonableDeviations/_posts/2021-09-18-how-i-use-notion.md

 ## How I use Notion to track my learning

-I use Notion to track things I want to self-study (e.g using online courses or textbooks).
+I use Notion to track things I want to self-study (e.g. using online courses or textbooks).
 There is nothing special here: I use a Kanban board, and each page contains links to various learning resources (not notes though -- those would go in Notability, RemNote, or Obsidian).

 <center>
 <img src="{{ site.imageurl }}notion/learning.png" style="width:80%;"/>